farsil/mdproxy/README.md

 install -m 755 mdproxy.py /some/path/mdproxy
 ```

-However, a `Makefile` is provided for convenience, if you want to install system-wide
+However, a `Makefile` is provided for convenience, if you want to install or uninstall system-wide (default installation
-(default installation path is `/usr/local/bin`):
+path is `/usr/local/bin`):

 ```bash
 sudo make install